YueLiPicasso/OCanrenTutorial/Main/peano/README.md

   again with help from the module functors  `Fmap`, `Fmap2`, `Fmap3`, etc.
   - Overwriting, or redefining the "show" function for values of a logic type, to allow for more concise and human readable printing of them.
-- Defining (possibly recursive) relations on Peano numbers.
+- Defining (possibly recursive) relations, e.g.,  on Peano numbers.
 - Making queries to the defined relations in various ways, i.e., with various numbers of unknowns.
 - Analyzing how, in the context of a query, a relation searches for answers.